 Forest Heritage Scenic Byway Intersections and Access Points

-You can access the road from a few different places, including the following intersections:
+You can access the North Carolina Scenic Byway from a few different places, including the following intersections:

 - US 276 North from the US 64/N.C.
 280 intersection near Brevard.
-One reason we’d suggest starting the Forest Heritage Scenic Byway here is because of the Pisgah Ranger Station that awaits 1.5 miles from the intersection.
+One reason we’d suggest starting the Forest Heritage Scenic Byway here is because the Pisgah National Forest Ranger Station is just 1.5 miles from the intersection.

 - 2 Intersections with the Blue Ridge Parkway (Milepost 423.3 via NC 215 and Milepost 412 via US-276).